The Bankrate promise

 As an example, here’s how accepting or not accepting a credit and paying or not paying points plays out on a 30-year, fixed-rate mortgage:

-As you can see, by accepting a lender credit, you’d save $500 on closing day, but have a higher monthly payment and pay more than $9,000 in interest over the course of 30 years.
+As you can see, by accepting a lender credit, you’d save $500 on closing day, but have a higher monthly payment and pay more than $10,000 extra in interest over the course of 30 years.

-In contrast, if you pay one point, you’d need to bring $3,300 more to closing, but have a lower monthly payment and save over $18,000 over the life of the loan.
-With two points, you’d need to come up with $6,600 more in closing costs, but save roughly $37,000 in interest total.
+In contrast, if you pay one point, you’d need to bring $3,300 more to closing, but have a lower monthly payment and save over $19,000 over the life of the loan.
+With two points, you’d need to come up with $6,600 more in closing costs, but save roughly $39,000 in interest.

 Are lender credits worth it?

-If you have limited savings to pay for closing costs or want to preserve funds for other expenses — such as an emergency fund or home repairs — a credit might be worth accepting, with the trade-off being a higher rate.
-In the future, if the opportunity presents itself to refinance to a lower rate, you might be able to mitigate the increased interest.
+If you have limited savings to pay for closing costs or want to preserve funds for other expenses — such as an emergency fund or home repairs — a credit might be worth accepting, with the trade off being a higher rate.
+In the future, if you have the opportunity to refinance to a lower rate, you might be able to mitigate the increased interest.
 However, when you refinance, you’ll have a new set of closing costs to pay, so the new rate would have to be substantially lower to make up for the cost of credits.

-Remember that ultimately, though, a credit raises your interest rate, and the result is often much more expensive than the savings you get on closing day.
-If you need help covering closing costs, you might consider waiting to save a bit more, or looking into a homebuying assistance program.
+Ultimately, though, a credit raises your interest rate, and the result is often much more expensive than the savings you get on closing day.
+If you need help covering closing costs, you might consider waiting to save more, or looking into a homebuying assistance program.
 If you’re in more of a buyer’s market, you might even be able to get the seller to pay some of your closing costs.